rjzupkoii/rjzupkoii.github.io/_portfolio/2023-12-08-deletion-risk.md

 collection: portfolio
 ---

-Malaria rapid diagnostic tests (RDTs) are a critical component of public health responses to <em>Plasmodium falciparum </em>.
+Malaria rapid diagnostic tests (RDTs) are a critical component of public health responses to <em>Plasmodium falciparum</em>.
 However, the continued use of RDTs is being threatened by the emergence of parasite mutations that lack the relevant protein used in diagnostic testing.
 This R Shiny app was developed under contract to the World Health Organization with other researchers to allow policy makers to explore the factors that influence the spread of the mutations.

-The complete source code and some documentation can be found on GitHub at https://github.com/rjzupkoii/WHO-Malaria-pfhrp23 and the app will be linked once it has been approved by the World Health Organization.
+The complete source code and some documentation can be found on GitHub at https://github.com/rjzupkoii/WHO-Malaria-pfhrp23 and the app is currently hosted by the [World Health Organization](https://worldhealthorg.shinyapps.io/DeletionRiskExplorer).